rewitt94/CV/README.md

 Short-answer: Luck.

 Long-answer: I studied Maths at university because I was good at it.
 I graduated unsure what to do with my life (and with bad backpain).
 I worked in Tenerife because it was hot.
 In the autumn I moved to back to Spain (this time Madrid) to look for a job, but quickly decided it didn't want to be a teacher/waiter forever.
 Now I've just finished a CIMA Certificate in Business Accounting because it seemed logical.
 However, somewhere along the line I started getting distracted by programming (initially solving these  https://projecteuler.net/ with Python).
 Now I know it's what I want to do!
-I am really EXCITED to do something that I enjoy day-to-day!!!
+I am really EXCITED to do something that I enjoy day-to-day!!